-1 toward this requirement if the species, size, preservation measures, and post- 2 2 construction condition of the trees are approved by the Tree Warden.
-Where an 3 esplanade is included in the road design, road trees required on that side of the street 4 shall be planted in the esplanade.
-The esplanade shall be filled with soil, such as 5 common borrow, suitable for growing trees.
-Where the esplanade provides 6 insufficient soil volume to support a road tree, structural soils may be used 7 underneath the sidewalk to expand the tree growth area.
-See also Appendix C, Road 8 Tree List.
-9 10
+Road Tree List, Existing trees within the right-of-way which have been preserved may be counted toward this requirement if the species, size, preservation measures, and post-construction condition of the trees are approved by the Tree Warden.
+Where an esplanade is included in the road design, road trees required on that side of the street shall be planted in the esplanade.
+The esplanade shall be filled with soil, such as common borrow, suitable for growing trees.
+Where the esplanade provides insufficient soil volume to support a road tree, structural soils may be used underneath the sidewalk to expand the tree growth area.
+See also Appendix C, Road Tree List.